-Merchandising is commonly associated with purely product ordering on category and product list pages, but in reality it’s broader than this and is encompasses the overall positioning and selling of products across a store.
-The below provides guidance around effective merchandising, with a big focus on merchandising use the Magento platform.
+Merchandising is commonly associated with purely product ordering on category and product list pages, but in reality, it’s broader than this and is encompasses the overall positioning and selling of products across a store.
+The below provides guidance around effective merchandising, with a big focus on merchandising using the Magento 1 and 2 platforms.

 Category Page Merchandising

-Although there’s more to merchandising, a big focus of this article is going to be on the promotion of products across category, product list and search pages, which is known as being a weakness of the Magento platform, in comparison to platforms such as Demandware, which provides better functionality for category page merchandising and has built-in personalisation capabilities.
+Although there’s more to merchandising, a big focus of this article is going to be on the promotion of products across category, product list and search pages, which was known as being a weakness of the Magento 1 platform (particularly pre the acquisition of OnTaps’s Visual Merchandiser extension), in comparison to platforms such as Demandware, which provides better functionality for category page merchandising and has built-in personalisation capabilities.

 In 2015, Magento announced that they’d integrated OnTap’s popular visual merchandising module into the core, but only for Magento Enterprise users.
-This is a big step forward for larger stores and a number of clients that I’ve worked with have said it makes their lives a lot easier.
-I’ll come onto this in more detail shortly.
+This was a big step forward for Magento Enterprise stores that was welcomed by Magento Enterprise merchants.

 Personalisation has become an important part of merchandising over the last couple of years, with lots of proprietary and third party solutions being introduced to the market.
 Personalised product recommendations can help to significantly improve conversion rates and generally get users to the right products faster.
 Solutions like NOSTO can be integrated with Magento quickly and easily and can help to provide recommendations via the user’s activity on the site (e.g. products they’ve looked at or categories they’ve viewed) and general responses to products overall (e.g. most popular products over a set time period).